The Land of Aloha is the Land of Lovers

 This protected bay offers an incredible experience of the natural beauty of the islands.
 The large tide pools, carved out of volcanic rock are very calm.
 Here you will experience marine life like nowhere else.
 It is a perfect island to connect with your lover while the two of you take your love to the depths of your soul.
 You are asked to leave every stone, every shell, every plant, just as you found it.
 Untouched and completely in its place in the circle of life.

-The Four Seasons Resort Lanai offers luxury accommodations perched above Hulopoe Bay.
+If you want to honeymoon Hawaii on Lanai, the Four Seasons Resort Lanai offers luxury accommodations perched above Hulopoe Bay.
 The hotel offers a variety of room and suite styles perfect for a couple looking to celebrate their first days of marriage.
 For more information and to make reservations, visit the Four Seasons website.

 Stargazing on Hawaii Island